 Babies with peripheral or intermediate GALE generally do not develop any signs of the condition.

 Children with generalized galactoepimerase deficiency (GALE) require immediate treatment, while many children with peripheral or intermediate GALE may not require any form of treatment.
-Your baby’s doctor can evaluate your baby and determine a treatment plan that meets his or her individual needs.
+Your baby’s doctor can evaluate your baby and determine a treatment plan that meets their individual needs.

-Your baby may need to avoid foods with galactose (a sugar found in milk) to prevent the toxic build-up of undigested sugars in his or her blood.
+Your baby may need to avoid foods with galactose (a sugar found in milk) to prevent the toxic build-up of undigested sugars in their blood.
 Many children with generalized GALE need to avoid all milk products.

 Your baby’s doctor can recommend foods and formulas that do not contain galactose.
 These formulas will likely need to be continued through adulthood.